AbhiRatnakumar/omnigenic_ppi_core_genes_plos_genetics_paper/README.md

 `cat dhyper_output_[a-z][a-z]* | awk '!/^V1/' > merged_dhyper_output_all_studies.txt`

-## BH correction for each study based on the number of PPI nodes each GWAs study hits
+## BH correction for each study based on the number of PPI nodes that interact with GWAS hits

 `perl split_merged_file_by_accession_id.pl`